About the Faculty of Pain Medicine

 Development of Better Pain Management

-Our aim is to present unbiased, prioritized, educational messages as interestingly, engagingly and as accessibly as possible while emphasizing core themes in pain medicine to capture the attention of the professionals engaged in the care of patients with persistent pain.
+Our aim is to present unbiased, prioritised, educational messages as interestingly, engagingly and as accessibly as possible while emphasizing core themes in pain medicine to capture the attention of the professionals engaged in the care of patients with persistent pain.

 The modules have been developed with clearly defined learning objectives and have used illustrations and animations to make them engaging.
 They are case study based, interactive, and include questionnaires to ensure effective comprehension and completion of each unit.
-The program has been developed by FPM Fellows and other experts in specific areas relevant to pain management and has been contributed to, supported or endorsed by the following partnering organisations:

 We gratefully acknowledge the generous project support of the following organisations: